 On a more local scale, especially on the reef flats, wave-induced currents (cross-shore and/or long-shore) also form an important factor affecting the current regime.

-Observation during the field visit showed that the surface flow rates were very slow on the easterns and western side of the island.
-However moderate surface flow is observed on the northern and southern side of the island ranging from 0.06 m/s to 0.16 m/s (Figure 3-6).
+Observation during the field visit showed that the surface flow rates were moderate ranging from 0.07 m/s to 0.16 m/s (Figure 3-6).